spiffe/java-spiffe/java-spiffe-core/README.md

 ## JWT Source

-A `spiffe.workloadapi.JwtSource` represents a source of JWT SVIDs and bundles maintained via the Workload API.
+A `JwtSource` represents a source of JWT SVIDs and bundles maintained via the Workload API.

 To create a new JWT Source: